AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 >You can list all Cloud Manager variables using the following command to double-check: `aio cloudmanager:list-environment-variables ENVIRONMENT_ID`

 With this, you are ready to use AEM Commerce as a Cloud Service and can deploy your project via Cloud Manager.

-## Enable features that require authentication (Optional) {#staging}

->[!NOTE]
->
->This feature is only available with Magento Enterprise Edition or Magento Cloud.

-1. Login to Magento and create an integration token.
-See [Token-based authentication](https://devdocs.magento.com/guides/v2.4/get-started/authentication/gs-authentication-token.html#integration-tokens) for details.
-Make sure the integration token has *only* access to `Content -> Staging` resources.
-Copy the `Access Token` value.

-1. Set the `COMMERCE_AUTH_HEADER` secret variable in Cloud Manager:

-    ```bash
-    aio cloudmanager:set-environment-variables ENVIRONMENT_ID --secret COMMERCE_AUTH_HEADER "Authorization: Bearer <Access Token>"
-    ```

-    Please see [Connecting AEM Commerce with Magento](#magento) on how to configure the Adobe I/O CLI for Cloud Manager.

-## 3rd party commerce integrations {#integrations}

-For 3rd party commerce integrations, an [API mapping layer](architecture/third-party.md) is needed to connect AEM Commerce as a Cloud Service and CIF Core Components with your commerce system.
-This API mapping layer is typically deployed on Adobe I/O Runtime.
-Contact your sales representative for available integrations and access to Adobe I/O Runtime.